department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-04-Meds and supplies concept testing/Findings.md

 > _Supporting data: "You don't always know if it's a medication or prescription.
 You no have to look in 2 different places instead of going to one place."_

-When asked about the similarities and differences between medications and medical supplies, all participants thought by definitions they were mostly different with little similarities.
-They mentioned Considering the differences, the participants who picked option 3 as the easiest to use still liked medications and supplies in one place.
+When asked about the similarities and differences between medications and medical supplies, all participants thought they were mostly different by definitions with little similarities.
+They mentioned that medications are for internal use and supplies are for external.
+Considering the differences, the participants who picked option 3 as the easiest to use still liked medications and supplies in one place.

 > _Supporting data: "Similarity is they are all doctors' orders."_